 First, private homeowners and building owners are responsible for their facilities.
 The owner of the property is only responsible for the common areas and repairs for which they are responsible under their lease.
 For example, if a hazardous situation occurs and it is not repaired and it leads to a slip and fall injury, the owner may be liable.

-Guests or visitors could be injured, and they have a right to seek damages just like a tenant or worker.
-Skilled professionals working on the property could be injured on the property, and they may seek damages for their injuries.
+Guests, visitors, or skilled professional workers could be injured on a property, and they may seek damages for their injuries.
 In rare cases, the tenant may be responsible.
 The property owner cannot possibly be expected to prevent the tenant from, for example, placing a rubber threshold cover at the front door that trips everyone.